-FDA Grants Priority Review for Dupixent® (dupilumab) as Potential Treatment for Adolescents with Uncontrolled Moderate-to-Severe Atopic Dermatitis
+FDA grants priority review for Dupixent® (dupilumab) as potential treatment for adolescents with uncontrolled moderate-to-severe atopic dermatitis

 The safety and efficacy of Dupixent in adolescents with atopic dermatitis have not been fully evaluated by any regulatory authority.

-Regeneron and Sanofi are also studying dupilumab in a broad range of clinical development programs for diseases driven by allergic and other Type 2 inflammation, including pediatric (6 months to 11 years of age) atopic dermatitis (Phase 3), pediatric asthma (Phase 3), chronic rhinosinusitis with nasal polyps (Phase 3), eosinophilic esophagitis (Phase 2/3), grass allergy (Phase 2) and peanut allergy (Phase 2).
+Sanofi and Regeneron are also studying dupilumab in a broad range of clinical development programs for diseases driven by allergic and other Type 2 inflammation, including pediatric (6 months to 11 years of age) atopic dermatitis (Phase 3), pediatric asthma (Phase 3), chronic rhinosinusitis with nasal polyps (Phase 3), eosinophilic esophagitis (Phase 3), grass allergy (Phase 2) and peanut allergy (Phase 2).
 A future trial is planned for chronic obstructive pulmonary disease.
 Dupixent is also being studied in combination with REGN-3500, which targets IL-33.
 These potential uses are investigational and the safety and efficacy have not been evaluated by any regulatory authority.
-Dupilumab was discovered using Regeneron's proprietary VelocImmune® technology that yields optimized fully human antibodies, and is being jointly developed by Regeneron and Sanofi under a global collaboration agreement.
+Dupilumab is being jointly developed by Sanofi and Regeneron under a global collaboration agreement.

 IMPORTANT SAFETY INFORMATION AND INDICATIONS